ChronoLoop/MyMovieList/README.md

 <h2>Installation</h2>

- Setup the project and install the packages by running
+ Setup the project and install the packages by running:
 ```bash
 npm run setup
 ```
- Run project with command
+ Run project with command:
 ```bash
 npm run dev
 ```